Stargate (music producers): Formation and early works

 The team had been listening to US hits and "trying to measure up".
-They remixed US hip-hop and R&B songs, adding layers of melody to suit the European radio audience.
+They remixed US hip hop and R&B songs, adding layers of melody to suit the European radio audience.
 In the wake of their early successes, the team had to choose whether to remain in Norway or move to pursue their goals: "We knew that to make the records we really wanted to make, we had to go to America."
-Hermansen and Eriksen chose to produce records in the United States, while Rustan preferred to remain a producer in Norway because he did not want to leave his family behind.
+Hermansen and Eriksen chose to produce records in the US, while Rustan preferred to remain a producer in Norway since he did not want to leave his family behind.

 In 2001, Stargate produced and co-wrote songs for US pop singer Mikaila's self-titled debut album.
 "So in Love With Two", a track from the album, had reached No. 25 on the US Billboard Hot 100, becoming one of the team's earliest co-written singles that appeared on the US charts.
 It was followed three years later with Mis-Teeq's "Scandalous", which peaked at No. 35 on the Hot 100 and No. 2 in the United Kingdom.

 In the spring of 2005, Eriksen and Hermansen settled in New York.
-Initially, their work was slow until they met singer-songwriter Ne-Yo in a hallway at Sony Music Studios in New York.
-Ne-Yo, who had been working on his debut album, In My Own Words, decided to collaborate with the team, aware that Stargate produced R&B records.
-After listening to each other's music, a songwriting session ensued and spawned in its second day the song "So Sick", which later topped the Billboard Hot 100 and ushered Stargate into US pop songwriting.
+Initially, their work was slow until they met singer-songwriter Ne-Yo at Sony Music Studios in New York.
+Aware that Stargate produced R&B records, Ne-Yo, who had been working on his debut album, In My Own Words, decided to collaborate with the team.
+After listening to each other's music, a songwriting session ensued and spawned in its second day.
+The song "So Sick" later topped the Hot 100 and ushered Stargate into US pop songwriting.